Multigroup Radiation Diffusion on a Moving Mesh: Implementation in RICH and Application to Tidal Disruption Events: Acknowledgement

 \section{Acknowledgement}

 We thank P. Chang, P. Martire, and E.M.
 Rossi for fruitful discussions.
 NCS acknowledges support from the Binational Science Foundation (grant No. 2020397) and the Israel Science Foundation (Individual Research Grant No. 2414/23).
-All the simulations were performed on the ICPL cluster at the Racah Institute of Physics.
+The simulations were performed on the ICPL cluster at the Racah Institute of Physics as well as the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-13675 and NWO-2022.016.